oracle/docker-images/CONTRIBUTING.md

 * Always aim to produce the smallest possible image.
 This means using multi-stage builds with a final stage using the least amount of layers possible.
-Combine as much as possible within a single directive and be sure to remove any cache created `yum` or other tools.
+Combine as much as possible within a single directive and be sure to remove any cache created by `yum` or other tools.
 * Don't install all possible required RPMs, even if the product documentation says so.
 Some RPMs aren't applicable inside a container, e.g filesystem utilities (`btrfs-progs`, `ocfs2-tools`, `nfs-utils`).